expressjs/expressjs.com/_includes/api/en/4x/express.static.md

 The `root` argument specifies the root directory from which to serve static assets.
 The function determines the file to serve by combining `req.url` with the provided `root` directory.
-When a file is not found, instead of sending a 404 response, it instead calls `next()` to move on to the next middleware, allowing for stacking and fall-backs.
+When a file is not found, instead of sending a 404 response, it calls `next()` to move on to the next middleware, allowing for stacking and fall-backs.

 The following table describes the properties of the `options` object.